ali-john/ali-john/README.md

 ## Hi there I'm Ali John 👋

- *🔭 I'm currently looking for opportunity to research on AI.
- *🧮 I'm interested in Computer Vision, Data Science, Optimization.
- *🌱 I’m currently working on multimedia streaming projects in NetMediaSys lab at University of Calgary.
+ *🔭 I'm currently working in multi-media streaming and AI research at University of Calgary *🧮 My interests: AI, Data Science, Devops
+ *🌱 Always looking to learn more and more!!
  *👯 I’m looking to collaborate with other developers.
  *💬 Ask me about coding(python, c#, c++, Javascript), databases, image processing and mathematics.
  *📣 Love to teach coding and tech stuff.